dorarad17/todo-app-frontend/README.md

 # My Todo List - Frontend

-This is the front end of My Todo List application, built throughout the [BBC's Step into Tech course](https://www.youtube.com/watch?v=iH5zl6iQYoo) with [Tech Returners](https://techreturners.com).
+This is the frontend of My Todo List application, built throughout the [BBC's Step into Tech course](https://www.youtube.com/watch?v=iH5zl6iQYoo) with [Tech Returners](https://techreturners.com).

 It integrates with a backend, available [here](https://github.com/dorarad17/todo-app-backend).